aws-samples/serverless-patterns/sam-eventbridge-ebs-snapshot/README.md

 - Works with EBS volumes of any size (snapshot creation is asynchronous and incremental)
 - Only triggers on graceful EC2 state changes (stopping, shutting-down, terminated)
 - Will not capture snapshots during abrupt failures where no state change event is emitted

+### Multi-Volume Extension

+To handle multiple volumes, you can:
+1. Deploy multiple stacks of this pattern, each targeting a different volume
+2. Modify the template to use a Lambda function that queries the EC2 API to discover and snapshot all volumes attached to the instance

 ## Use Cases